hibbitts-design/docsify-this/README.md

 #### Additional URL Parameters

-The following URL parameters are available but not included in the Web Page Builder.
+The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://docsify-this.net?advanced=true).

 * [coverpage](#coverpage)
 * [coverpage-color](#coverpage-color)